Glossip v. Chandler: Reopening of lawsuit

-Following the end of the moratorium, on February 27, 2020, more than two dozen inmates filed a Motion to Reopen Case by All Plaintiffs, claiming the new lethal injection protocol was incomplete.
+Following the end of the moratorium, on February 27, 2020, more than two dozen inmates filed a motion to reopen the case, claiming the new lethal injection protocol was incomplete.
 Although the case had been before the United States Supreme Court at the preliminary injunction stage, that had involved an earlier version of Oklahoma's lethal injection protocol.
 On March 19, 2020, the case was officially reopened.
-The plaintiffs claim the sedative midazolam, one of three drugs administered during Oklahoma's execution process, causes fluid to quickly build up in the lungs, creating a feeling of suffocation.
-They also claim that a second drug, potassium chloride, causes extreme pain "similar to being burned alive" if the person being executed maintains consciousness.
-The State of Oklahoma claims that the previously botched executions were caused by inadequate training and relaxed protocols.
-The State claims the protocols and training have since been updated and corrected.
+The plaintiffs claimed the sedative midazolam, one of three drugs administered during Oklahoma's execution process, causes fluid to quickly build up in the lungs, creating a feeling of suffocation.
+They also claimed that a second drug, potassium chloride, causes extreme pain "similar to being burned alive" if the person being executed maintains consciousness.
+The State of Oklahoma claimed that the previously botched executions were caused by inadequate training and relaxed protocols.
+The State claimed the protocols and training have since been updated and corrected.

 In May 2020, the Attorney General of Oklahoma told the court it would not set execution dates for any of the prisoners named in the lawsuit.
-On July 6, 2020, a Third Amended Complaint was filed in the case and the case name was changed to Richard Glossip, et al., v.
+On July 6, 2020, a third amended complaint was filed in the case and the case name was changed to Richard Glossip, et al., v.
 Randy Chandler et al..
 This amended complaint challenges the state's new execution protocol.

 In August 2021, United States District Court for the Western District of Oklahoma Judge Stephen Friot dismissed parts of the Third Amended Complaint, ruling that because six inmates had not specified an alternative execution method to lethal injection, they could no longer be included in the lawsuit.
 Several of the inmates refused to choose an alternative method of execution based on religious grounds.
 Following their removal from the lawsuit, the Oklahoma Court of Criminal Appeals set execution dates for five of the former plaintiffs, including John Grant, Julius Jones, Donald Grant, Gilbert Postelle, and James Coddington.
 The remaining twenty-six plaintiffs were allowed to proceed on challenges to Oklahoma's execution protocol under the United States Constitution, the Oklahoma Constitution and other laws.